 Stores, restaurants, and robust transit make this place a highly desirable area to live among singles.
 Step outside of your home and you could be at any number of retail stores, bars, or a baseball game within minutes.

-Bordering Goose Island and the Chicago River, West Town is brimming with opportunity for singles and young adults.
+Bordering Goose Island and the Chicago River, West Town is brimming with opportunities for singles and young adults.
 This is one of Chicago’s largest neighborhoods and has everything you could need in the city: restaurants, markets, parks, entertainment, and coffee shops, to name a few.
-Though expansive, it gives off a small town vibe that gives you the best of quiet neighborhood and big city living.
+Though expansive, it gives off a small-town vibe that gives you the best of a quiet neighborhood and big city living.

 The median home value is on the pricier side at $431,000, especially considering the median household income is just $87,000 (lower than many of Chicago’s equally impressive neighborhoods).
 The beautiful blend of historic and modern architecture and abundance of activities lend much to its desirability.